 Image: Copyright free from pixabay.
 No association with the author of this website.

-The Land of Enchantment is beautiful on the surface but Sandra know what lies beneath.
+The Land of Enchantment is beautiful on the surface but Sandra knows what lies beneath.
 And yet will she fall for its seductions?
-Take a visit and find out.
+Visit and find out.

 ‘What are you painting?’

-His big sister Sandra looked up from her canvas.
+Wayne’s big sister, Sandra, looked up from her canvas.
 ‘The Land of Enchantment.’

 ‘A place where the faery folk live.’